bemer/containers-on-aws-workshop/05-ContinousDelivery/README.md

 ![CodePipeline final run](/05-ContinousDelivery/images/codepipeline_final_test.png)

-Go to your app URL and see the new title!
+Go to your app URL and see the new text!